LandonLloyd/Game-Off-2020/README.md

 I will gladly accept pull requests from anyone!
 I would really appreciate it actually!
 If you would like to contribute please read the [CONTRIBUTING.md file](https://github.com/LandonLloyd/Game-Off-2020/blob/main/CONTRIBUTING.md) first.
 I would also love some feature requests for the game.
 Just open up a GitHub issue and I will take a look at it!
 Thanks!

 # Latest Update
-Latest Update: Add buttons to make jumping and crouching an option for mobile players.
+Latest Update: Add hit detection, crouchability(improvement), some space themed styling.

 # Contributors
 Thank You to everyone that has contributed and helped out with this project!
 You have helped out a ton!